hbowie/softdevbigideas/ideas/Understand the Arc of Your Project.md

 One document that can help a project navigate through these three acts successfully is a list of questions or open issues.
 I'm not talking about issues in a project management sense, since these are typically viewed as things that are threatening the normal progression of the project.
 I'm just talking about the normal list of questions that typically arise during any development project.
 This is typically a document that would be used by a development team or an analyst or an architect or a team lead, not by a project manager, and would not be managed with any degree of formality or management oversight.

-And I'm not suggesting that this list need replace any of the other project's documents; often the answers to all these questions will ultimately get recorded in other documents that may be of a more permanent nature.
+And I'm not suggesting that this list need replace any of a project's other documents; often the answers to all these questions will ultimately get recorded in other documents that may be of a more permanent nature.

 Here is how such a list would be used in each of these three acts.